decretist/Dissertation/Chapter2/chapter2o.markdown

 Cases (*causae*) are the highest-order containers in the second part of the *Decretum*.
 Each of the 36 cases in Part II is introduced by a hypothetical case statement (*thema* or *dictum initiale*, conventionally abbreviated d.init.).
-The case statements are a special-case subset of *dicta* that are found only in, and that are closely tied to the organization of, Part II.
+The case statements are a subset of the *dicta* that are found only in, and that are closely tied to the organization of, Part II.
 Medieval and modern scholarship agree in accepting the *dicta initialia*, like the *dicta ante* and *dicta post*, as having been written by Gratian.[1]
 Cases contain a single terminal or leaf node (the *dictum initiale*) followed by an ordered sequence of one or more internal nodes, the questions, which in turn contain chapters.
 The depth of Part II, considered as a tree-structured document composed of nested containers, is one greater than the depth of Parts I and III.[2]

 The case statements all follow a very regular formal pattern.
 They are introduced by a hypothetical narrative that is followed by an